-HOMEWORK 12 Due: March 12
+HOMEWORK 11 Due: next class 3/10

 - 1. For the following reports identify (i) the population, (ii) the population parameter of interest, (iii) the sample, and (iv) the sample statistic. - a.
 A company packaging snack foods maintains quality control by randomly selecting 10 cases from each day's production and weighing the bags, and then inspecting the contents.
 The weight of a case should be 2 lbs.
-One day they found that the weight of the 10 cases was 20.5 lbs. - (i) The population: all the snack food cases from the day's production - (ii) The parameter of interest: the mean weight of all the snack bags, which should be 2 lbs. - (iii)The sample: the 10 cases - (iv)The sample statistic: the mean weight of the bags in the sample, which is 2.05lbs. - b.
+One day they found that the weight of the 10 cases was 20.5 lbs.

+Population: All cases of the snack food bags Parameter: The mean weight of ALL cases of snack food bags Sample: The 10 cases of snack food bags Statistic: The mean weight of the snack food bags in the sample (2.05 lbs)

+b.
 State police set up a roadblock to estimate the percentage of cars with up-to-date registration and insurance.
-They found problems with 10% of the cars they stopped. - (i) The population: all the cars in the state - (ii) The parameter of interest: the proportion of all cars in the state with up-to-date registration and insurance. - (iii)The sample: the cars they stopped at the roadblock - (iv)The sample statistic: the proportion of cars stopped at the roadblock with up-to-date registration and insurance. - c.
+They found problems with 10% of the cars they stopped.

+Population: All the cars in the state Parameter: The proportion of ALL the cars in the state with up-to-date registration and insurance Sample: The cars stopped at the roadblock Statistic: The proportion of the stopped cars with up-to-date registration and insurance (90%)

+c.
 The Environmental Protection Agency took soil samples at 20 locations near a former industrial waste dump and checked each for evidence of toxic chemicals.
-They found no elevated levels of any harmful substances. - (i) The population: the soil around the former industrial waste dump - (ii) The parameter of interest: the mean level of toxic chemicals in the soil
+They found no elevated levels of any harmful substances.

-(iii)The sample: the 20 soil samples

-- (iv)The sample statistic: the mean level of toxic chemicals in the 20 soil samples - d.
+Population: All the soil near the former industrial waste dump Parameter: The mean level of toxic chemicals in the soil near the former industrial waste dump Sample: The 20 soil samples Statistic: The mean level of toxic chemicals in the 20 soil samples d.
 A magazine asked all subscribers whether they had used alternative medical treatments and, if so, whether they had benefited from them.
-For almost all of the treatments, approximately 20% of those responding reported cures or substantial improvement in their condition. - (i) The population: the subscribers - (ii) The parameter of interest: the proportion of subscribers who benefited from alternative medical treatments - (iii)The sample: those subscribers who responded - (iv)The sample statistic: the proportion of the subscribers who responded who benefited from alternative medical treatments, which is 20% in this case.
+For almost all of the treatments, approximately 20% of those responding reported cures or substantial improvement in their condition.

+Population: All the magazine subscribers Parameter: The proportion of ALL the magazine subscribers who had used alternative medical treatments and benefited from them Sample: The subscribers who answered the survey Statistic: The proportion of the subscribers who answer the survey who had used alternative medical treatments and benefited from them.